ingolemo/python-lenses/tutorial/optics.md

 One issue with multi-focus optics is that the `get` method only ever returns a single focus.
 It will return the _first_ item focused by the optic.
-If you want to get all the items focused by that optic then you can use the `collect` method which will return those objects in a list:
+If we want to get all the items focused by that optic then we can use the `collect` method which will return those objects in a list:

 	>>> from lenses import lens